ignatiusmb/aubade/CONTRIBUTING.md

 ### Scripts

-The first script to run is `"watch"` in `workspace/marqua`, this will compile and watch for changes in the source code.
-The next step is to run the dev server with `"dev"` in `workspace/documentation`, this will host the documentation site locally and it's the easiest way to see the code changes that you do in `workspace/marqua` source.
+The first script to run is `"watch"` in `workspace/aubade`, this will compile and watch for changes in the source code.
+The next step is to run the dev server with `"dev"` in `workspace/website`, this will host the documentation site locally and it's the easiest way to see the code changes that you do in `workspace/aubade` source.

 ### Structure

 How the project and code is structured, and some entry points to be aware of

 -   `workspace/content` - unprocessed markdown files containing all of the documentation
--   `workspace/marqua/src/core` - marqua core module, compiler components
+-   `workspace/aubade/src/core` - aubade core module, compiler components
--   `workspace/marqua/src/artisan` - marqua artisan module, syntax highlighter and marker
+-   `workspace/aubade/src/artisan` - aubade artisan module, syntax highlighter and marker
--   `workspace/marqua/src/browser` - marqua browser module, DOM hydrating function
+-   `workspace/aubade/src/browser` - aubade browser module, DOM hydrating function
--   `workspace/marqua/src/fs` - marqua file system module, read markdown files from disk
+-   `workspace/aubade/src/compass` - aubade compass module, read files from disk
--   `workspace/marqua/src/transform` - marqua transform module, transformers for `traverse`
+-   `workspace/aubade/src/transform` - aubade transform module, transformers for `traverse`
--   `workspace/marqua/styles` - stylesheets used and exported
+-   `workspace/aubade/styles` - stylesheets used and exported
 -   `workspace/website` - source code for the website

 ## Maintaining